 - Diet: Mostly small rodents (mice, rats, shrews) but also rabbits, lizards, insects, birds, and bats

 It may not be as colorful as some of the other species on this beautiful birds list, but the barn owl is no less stunning with its white heart-shaped face, creamy white underparts, and a golden back, wings, and tail that are dotted with dark spots.

-Found all over the globe except extreme hot and cold locations such as deserts and Antarctica, the barn owl is so called because it loves roosting in old barns and abandoned buildings during the day.
+Found all over the globe except in extreme hot and cold locations such as deserts and Antarctica, the barn owl is so-called because it loves roosting in old barns and abandoned buildings during the day.

-This nocturnal bird pierces the night with its eerie screech while hunting in open fields for its prey that often consists of rodents and rabbits but also lizards and insects as well.
+This nocturnal bird pierces the night with its eerie screech while hunting in open fields for its prey which often consists of rodents and rabbits but also lizards and insects as well.

 Interestingly enough, these birds eat their prey whole, fur, and bones all.
 However, they later cough up the indigestible parts in pellet form.